 Forestry scientists with PhDs can apply for postdoctoral fellowships at research organisations or universities.
-This may require two or three postdoctoral fellowships (taking two or three years each) before securing a permanent scientist position.
+It may take two or three postdoctoral fellowships to secure a permanent scientist or lecturer position.

-After several years' experience, scientists can progress into senior research scientist, team leader or management roles.
+After several years' experience, scientists can progress into senior research scientist, team leader or managerial roles.

 Forestry scientists may specialise in different fields such as:

 - biotechnology (developing products, such as plastics, from renewable fibres)